 See more Expert Answers

 - Frequently asked questions.
 Labor, delivery, and postpartum care FAQ087.
 Preterm (premature) labor and birth.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Preterm-Premature-Labor-and-Birth.
-Accessed April 2, 2015.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/FAQs/Preterm-Premature-Labor-and-Birth.
+Accessed April 11, 2018.

-- Johnson JR, et al. Cervical insufficiency. http://www.uptodate.com/home.
-Accessed April 2, 2015.
+- Berghella V, et al. Cervical insufficiency. https://www.uptodate.com/contents/search.
+Accessed April 11, 2018.

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 142: Cerclage for the management of cervical insufficiency.
+ACOG Practice Bulletin No. 142: Cerclage for the Management of Cervical Insufficiency.
 Obstetrics & Gynecology.
 2014;123:372.